 Change the way you look at hiring

-Near-shoring from Latin America means you can bring new people into your organization who may have different perspectives but who share cultural values and a North American work ethic.
+Nearshoring (or nearshore outsourcing, for this matter) from Latin America means you can bring new, qualified people into your organization faster, who may have different perspectives but who share cultural values and a North American work ethic.
 Agile employers are changing the way they evaluate potential talent.
-Sourcing remotely closer to home can help firms create better business outcomes at lower costs while driving a better employee experience.
+Sourcing remotely closer to home can help your firm create better business outcomes at lower costs while driving a better employee experience.
 Minimal language barriers and similar time zones help to deliver a more effective working relationship.

-Near is a curated job board for US companies hiring pre-vetted, English-speaking talent from Latin America for remote, US time zone, full-time jobs.
-We can help you find the best staff for your business with salaries which are up to 70% less than it costs you to hire locally.
+At Near, we help US companies find, hire, and pay top remote talent from Latin America.
+Our pool of over 15,000 pre-vetted, English-speaking, skilled candidates enables us to help you find the best staff for your business with salaries that are up to 70% less than it costs you to hire US-based talent.